Daemon interface

 items needs to be manipulated before proceeding with routine operations.

-- class mktl.Daemon(store, alias, override=False, arguments=None)
+- class mktl.Daemon(store, alias, override=False, options=None)

 The mKTL